arman-rai/Notes/100 Web/Development/Django.md

 	 return self.name
 ```

-create a menu view app level and render the data a s
+create a menu view app level and render the data as a dict from the Menu.objects.all() method